vercel/next.js/docs/advanced-features/open-telemetry.md

 ## Custom Spans

 You can add your own spans as well.
 And since we are using OpenTelemetry this part is not Next.js specific.
-You can use `@opentelemetry/api` and it will automatically work.

 ```ts
 import { trace } from '@opentelemetry/api'